RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Related Works

 \textbf{Difficulty measuring.} Most previous works rely on human effort to classify question difficulty levels.
 For example, in benchmarks like MATH \citep{hendrycks2021math} and GPQA \citep{rein2023gpqa}, human experts annotate questions into predefined difficulty tiers.
 LingOly \citep{LingOly}, a linguistic reasoning benchmark, categorizes question difficulty into five levels by considering both semantic similarity to English and the complexity of required reasoning.
 The labeling process is time-consuming and lacks scalability.
 Unlike human labeling, OlympicArena \citep{OlympicArena} employs GPT-4V as an annotator to categorize question difficulty levels.
 MedConceptsQA \citep{MedConceptsQA}, on the other hand, determines difficulty levels based on the relative distances among answer choices within an undirected graph built by medical code.
 However, these approaches either introduce bias in difficulty assessment due to reliance on a single model or are domain-specific, limiting their generalizability to other fields.
+Recent work also estimates question difficulty from model-internal signals, e.g., hidden representations capturing LLM-perceived difficulty \citep{zhu2025llmalreadyknows}.
+Complementarily, difficulty can be inferred without ground truth by leveraging comparative signals across LLM outputs \citep{ballon2025estimating}.
 Recent work, Easy2Hard-Bench \citep{Easy2Hard-Bench}, applied two independent methods to quantify question difficulty: Item Response Theory (IRT) \citep{lord2008statistical} and Glicko-2 \citep{glickman2012example}.
-Unlike IRT, which assumes static difficulty parameters, RankLLM dynamically adjusts scores based on model performance, providing a more adaptive and accurate representation of difficulty.
-In contrast to Glicko-2, which relies on pairwise matchups, RankLLM employs a bidirectional score propagation approach, allowing question difficulty to be inferred from a broader set of solver interactions rather than isolated `matches', which provides a dataset-wide estimate of difficulty.
+Unlike IRT, which assumes static difficulty parameters, EIP dynamically adjusts scores based on model performance, providing a more adaptive and accurate representation of difficulty.
+In contrast to Glicko-2, which relies on pairwise matchups, EIP employs a bidirectional score propagation approach, allowing question difficulty to be inferred from a broader set of solver interactions rather than isolated `matches', which provides a dataset-wide estimate of difficulty.